 Scholarships and College Information

 Searching for scholarships can be overwhelming!
 Listed here on this page are some basic tools to help you in your search for financial aid.
-There are many more scholarships than the ones listed on this page so please be sure to use other tools available such as college financial aid offices, internet searches, and other community resources and programs in your search for college financial aid.
-Be sure to stay in contact with Mrs. Balladin, our counselor, for the most up to date information on scholarships.
+There are many more scholarships than the ones listed here so please be sure to use other tools available such as college financial aid offices, internet searches, and other community resources and programs in your search for college financial aid.
+Be sure to stay in contact with Mrs. Jenkins, our counselor, for the most up to date information on scholarships and check our "Upcoming Scholarships" Google Doc for up to date information.

 In addition to searching for scholarships on your own, be sure to fill out the FAFSA for federal student aid including scholarships, grants, and loans.
 The FAFSA opens up every year on October 1st and it is in your best interest to complete it as close to that date as possible.